Mean Average Precision¶

 The result of the Mean Average Precision calculation.

-Defaults to 0 when no detections or targets are present.
+Returns -1 sentinel scores when no detections or targets are present.

 Attributes: